-On the first of this year, I wrote an article about not having resolutions, but instead striving for the sweet life.
+A few years ago, I wrote an article about not having resolutions, but instead striving for the sweet life.
 I will only do things that make my life sweeter.
 I want to learn to live like an Italian and practice la dolce vita wherever I am, whatever I am doing.

-We’re in the third month of the year now, let’s take a moment to see where we are.
+Now that some time has passed, let’s take a moment to see where we are.

 I shared with you my ideas on: